 How to design your relational database, step by step

-If this all sounds unfamiliar or overwhelming, don’t worry—there is a systematic process you can follow that will ensure your relational database management system (or RDBMS) follows good design principles, is well-suited to your organization’s needs, and avoids common pitfalls.
+If this all sounds unfamiliar or overwhelming, don’t worry—there’s a systematic process you can follow so your relational database management system (or RDBMS) follows good design principles, is well-suited to your organization’s needs, and avoids common pitfalls.

 Step 1: Define your purpose and objectives

-You may even wish to work together with managers, leadership, and end users to jointly write out a mission statement for your database, like: “The purpose of the Mingei International Museum database is to maintain the data for our art collection,” or “Zenbooth’s database will store all of the data for our manufacturing resource planning.”
+You may even want to work with stakeholders, executive leadership, and end users to jointly write out a mission statement for your database, like: “The purpose of the Mingei International Museum database is to maintain the data for our art collection,” or “Zenbooth’s database will store all of the data for our manufacturing resource planning.”

-Additionally, you should define the objectives that the end users of the database will have: which specific tasks will the end users need to perform in order to accomplish their work?
-Developing an explicit list of objectives—like “Know the status and location of each of the pieces of art in our collection at all times,” or “Maintain a complete customer table that shows records for each of our clients.”
+Additionally, you should define the objectives that the end users of the database will have: which specific tasks will the end users need to perform to accomplish their work?
+Develop an explicit list of objectives—like “Know the status and location of each of the pieces of art in our collection at all times,” or “Maintain a complete customer table that shows records for each of our clients.”
 This will help you determine an appropriate structure, or database schema, for your information as you work through this design process.

 Step 2: Analyze data requirements

 - How is your organization currently collecting data?
 Are you using spreadsheets?
 Paper templates?
 Another database?
-Whichever of these methods you’re using, find the most complete samples of work that you can, and look through them to find as many different attributes as you can.
+Find the most complete samples of work that you can, and look through them to find as many different attributes as you can.
 For example, your editorial calendar might currently be living in a spreadsheet, and have columns for “Author,” “Due Date,” “Editor,” and so on.

 - How is your organization currently presenting data?
 What kinds of reports does your organization use?
 PDFs?
 Slide decks?
 Web pages?
 Carefully examine any types of presentations that incorporate data from your current data collection methods and use them to identify potential fields.